screetsec/TheFatRat/README.md

 ## ⭕️ Credits

-- Thanks to allah and Screetsec [ Edo -maland- ] <Me>
+- Thanks to Allah and Screetsec [ Edo -maland- ] <Me>
-- Dracos Linux from Scratch Indonesia ( Penetration os ) Thanksyou , you can see in http://dracos-linux.org/
+- Dracos Linux from Scratch Indonesia ( Penetration OS ) Thanksyou , you can see in http://dracos-linux.org/
 - Offensive Security for the awesome OS ( http://www.offensive-security.com/ )
 - Thanks peterpt for help and contributes in this project :)) ( www.github.com/peterpt )
 - Dana James Traversie https://github.com/dana-at-cp/backdoor-apk